-Now, once the paste is done, use a clean sponge to scrub on it.
+Now, once the pasta is done, use a clean sponge to scrub it.
 Instead of scrubbing, you can use dislodging as another scrubbing method.
 This practice is more effective for fighting burnt spots.

 Once again, don’t scrub too hard on the surface.
-We know that burnt surfaces are way more stubborn that regular oil stains, but you have to stay within your limit.
+We know that burnt surfaces are way more stubborn than regular oil stains, but you have to stay within your limit.

 While scrubbing, make sure that the whole scrubbing effort is working onto the burnt spots only, not the pan surface itself.
 Otherwise, it will leave permanent marks of damage.